To join this network, click here. Note: All Memberships in CES Research Networks are open for CES individual members in good standing.

 The Political Parties, Party Systems and Elections network welcomes nominations for its “Peter Mair Prize.”
 The network is awarding the prize to the best paper on Political Parties, Party Systems and Elections presented at the CES Int’l Conference of Europeanists.
-The winner will be awarded a $500 prize to the author/s of the best paper presented at the last CES Conference within the RN.
+The winner will be awarded a $500 prize to the author/s of the best paper presented at the CES Conference of Europeanists in Lisbon 2022.

-Shortly after the Conference, the Panel Chairs of the RN indicate the best paper presented in their respective panels to the RN Chairs.
-This short list is transmitted to an external commission appointed by the RN Chairs.
-Th external commission selects the winning paper.
+One week after the Conference, the Panel Chairs of the RN indicate the best paper presented in their respective panels to the RN Chairs.
+This short list is evaluated by an external commission formed by the RN Chairs and three young and senior scholars with relevant experience on the topics covered by the RN.
+The commission selects the winning paper.

 How to nominate